Death poem: Chŏng Mong-ju

 Chŏng Mong-ju (정몽주; 1337–1392) was an influential high minister of the Goryeo dynasty when Yi Sŏng-gye sought to overthrow it and establish a new dynasty.
-When Yi Pang-wŏn, the son of Yi Sŏng-gye, asked Chŏng to support the founding of a new dynasty through a poem, Chŏng answered with a poem of his own reaffirming his loyalty to the falling Goryeo dynasty.
-Just as he suspected, he was assassinated the same night on April 4, 1392.
-Chŏng's death poem is the most famous in Korean history.
-Chŏng’s death poem survives in several forms: first written in classical Chinese (the scholarly language of the time), then transcribed into hangul, and finally rendered in a modernized hangul version for easier reading today.
+When Yi Pang-wŏn, the son of Yi Sŏng-gye, requested Chŏng to support the founding of a new dynasty through a poem, Chŏng responded with a poem of his own reaffirming his loyalty to the falling Goryeo dynasty.
+Just as he had suspected, he was assassinated on the same night on April 4, 1392.
+Chŏng's death poem is one of the most famous poems Korean history.
+Chŏng’s death poem survives in several forms: The script first written in Classical Chinese (the scholarly language of the time), another after being transcribed into hangul, and finally a version rendered in a modernized hangul version for eased comprehension.